 We'll remove contacts from a group in your list.

-- Add to Static Segment
+- Add to a Tag

-- Remove from Static Segment
+- Remove from a Tag

 - Unsubscribe from List